 This area is normally referred to as the ‘studie area’, and for good reason.
-It’s got great bus routes to the city centre (which is quite literally up the road), there’s a ton of food and drink options to choose from, such as the Brookie (AKA The Brookhouse pub), the infamous Tavern Co breakfast (it’s won the UK’s top breakfast award, not once, but twice!) and enough takeaways to fuel you and your mates for the next 3 years.
+It’s got great bus routes to the city centre (which is quite literally up the road), there’s a ton of food and drink options to choose from, such as the Brookie (AKA The Brookhouse pub), the infamous Tavern Co breakfast (it’s won the UK’s top breakfast award, not once, but twice!) and there are enough takeaways to fuel you and your mates for the next 3 years.
 There’s also two supermarkets to choose from in the form of ‘The Asda’ (true scousers give this supermarket a full title) and Aldi, both of which are known for being student budget friendly.

-Smithdown Road is also close to Penny Lane – in case you’re into the whole Beatles touristy thing, and Allerton Road – known for having some great bars and restaurants such as the Three Piggies Alehouse which holds a weekly pub quiz on a Wednesday where you can win £100 vouchers for Neon Jamon and Tribecca (two amazingly good restaurants, both of which are situated in this area).
+Smithdown Road is also close to Penny Lane – in case you’re into the whole Beatles touristy thing, and Allerton Road – known for having some great bars and restaurants such as the Three Piggies Alehouse, which holds a weekly pub quiz on a Wednesday where you can win £100 vouchers for Neon Jamon and Tribecca (two amazingly good restaurants, both of which are situated in this area).

 Voted as the coolest place to live in the UK by The Times, this seriously hip area sits between Toxteth, the docks and Liverpool City centre, with the Baltic Triangle’s main drags including Jamaica Street, Greenland Street and Upper Parliament Street.